On the Impossible Safety of Large AI Models: The privacy-accuracy tradeoff

-We stress, again, that our analysis here holds for the precise user-level adjacency defined above.
-Some papers~\cite{abadi2016deep,AnilGGKM21} rather leverage the much weaker notion of \emph{data-level adjacency}.
-In other words, each word is given a partial protection.
-However, because the differential privacy guarantee $e^\varepsilon$ is amplified multiplicatively for repeated data, this amounts to saying that a user whose dataset $\dataset{\user}$ is composed of several sentences has essentially no privacy guarantee\footnote{ Note that many positive results in private \emph{foundation models} instead consider data-level differential privacy~\cite{LiTLH21,YuNBGI+21,AnilGGKM21}, i.e. two databases are adjacent if they differ from the removal of a single data point.
+\paragraph{Data-level differential privacy is limited.} We also stress that the analysis we provided above holds for the precise \emph{user-level adjacency} defined above.
+Some papers~\cite{abadi2016deep,AnilGGKM21} rather leverage the much weaker notion of \emph{data-level adjacency} in which each word is given a partial protection~\cite{LiTLH21,YuNBGI+21,AnilGGKM21}.
 This is arguably very insufficient, especially with the budgets $\varepsilon \geq 3$ used by, e.g.~\cite{LiTLH21,YuNBGI+21,AnilGGKM21}.
 Indeed, if a user repeats some private information five times, e.g. in email exchanges, then the naive privacy guarantee becomes meaningless (as $e^{5\varepsilon} \geq e^{15} \geq 3 \cdot 10^{6}$).
-Note that better composition guarantees can be obtained~\cite{KairouzOV15}; but even then, the obtained guarantee quickly becomes very poor. }.
+Note that better composition guarantees can be obtained~\cite{KairouzOV15}; but similarly, the obtained guarantee quickly degrades.

-Meanwhile, while \cite{McMahanRT018} claim ``Learning Differentially Private Recurrent Language Models'', the size of their LSTM model (1.35 million parameters) is not much larger than the number of users they consider (763,430 users).
-In particular, since users provide many tokens each, \cite{McMahanRT018} are far from the increasingly popular \emph{interpolating} (and thus memorizing) regime.
-Moreover, the users all express themselves in a relatively homogeneous setting (Reddit comments).
-This is no longer the case of modern \emph{foundation models}, which now have up to trillions of parameters, and whose data are collected from diverse web environments.

-Finally, while \cite{li2022large} assert that ``Large Language Models Can Be Strong Differentially Private Learners'', only the \emph{fine-tuning} of these models on very specific tasks is actually differentially private, and it is so with respect to the training data of these restricted tasks only (in particular, no privacy guarantee for the \emph{foundation models} that these models are derived from is given).
+\paragraph{Private fine-tuning is not equivalent to private training.} Recent results claimed that ``Large Language Models Can Be Strong Differentially Private Learners''~\cite{li2022large}.
+However, only the \emph{fine-tuning} of these models on very specific tasks is actually differentially private, and it is so with respect to the training data of these restricted tasks only.
+In particular, no privacy guarantee for the LAIMs that these models are derived from is given.